Rice in the World

 Image Alt Text

-Rice Global: Université PSL Strategic Partnership
+Rice Global: Université Paris Sciences & Lettres (PSL) Strategic Partnership

 In May 2024, Rice University and Université PSL signed an MOU and collaboration agreement, marking the beginning of a research partnership and commitment to furthering scientific discovery in these four key areas: Urban futures, Quantum technologies, Global health, and Energy transition.
+The collaboration also led to the creation of the Rice-PSL International Scholars and Articulated Degrees Program, launched in 2026.

 Rice in Asia